Grocery shopping isn't exactly at the top of many people's "things I love to do" lists.

 Buy the plain and season them yourselves.

 I know they are so tempting.
-And they say “Vegan” or “Low Fat” on them – right?
-But come on folks – it’s still “processed food”.
-Might as well say “fancy fast food” in a box.
+And they say "Vegan" or "Low Fat" right on the package right?
+But come on folks - it's still "processed food".
+Might as well say "fancy fast food" in a box.

 Look at the labels and see how much fat and sodium is packed into these things.